 On August 8, 2006, six PRC regulatory agencies, including the China Securities Regulatory Commission, promulgated the Regulations on Mergers and Acquisitions of Domestic Companies by Foreign Investors, or the M&A Rules, which became effective on September 8, 2006 and was amended on June 22, 2009.
 Among other things, the M&A Rules and regulations and rules concerning mergers and acquisitions established additional procedures and requirements that could make merger and acquisition activities by foreign investors more time-consuming and complex.
-For example, the M&A Rules require that the Ministry of Commerce of the People's Republic of China (the "MOFCOM") be notified in advance of any change-of-control transaction in which a foreign investor takes control of a PRC domestic enterprise or a foreign company with substantial PRC operations, if certain thresholds under the Provisions on Thresholds for Prior Notification of Concentrations of Undertakings, issued by the PRC State Council on August 3, 2008, are triggered.
+For example, the M&A Rules require that the Ministry of Commerce of the People's Republic of China (the"MOFCOM") be notified in advance of any change-of-control transaction in which a foreign investor takes control of a PRC domestic enterprise or a foreign company with substantial PRC operations, if certain thresholds under the Provisions on Thresholds for Prior Notification of Concentrations of Undertakings, issued by the PRC State Council on August 3, 2008, are triggered.
 According to the Implementing Rules Concerning Security Review on the Mergers and Acquisitions by Foreign Investors of Domestic Enterprises issued by MOFCOM in August 2011, mergers and acquisitions by foreign investors involved in an industry related to national security are subject to strict review by MOFCOM.
 These rules also prohibit any transactions attempting to bypass such security review, including by controlling entities through contractual arrangements.
-We believe that our business is not in an industry related to national security review in the future.
+We believe that our business is not in an industry related to national security.
+However, we cannot preclude the possibility that MOFCOM or other government agencies may publish interpretations contrary to our understanding or broaden the scope of such security review in the future.
 Although we have no current plans to do so, we may elect to grow our business in the future in part by directly acquiring complementary businesses in China.
-Complying with the requirements of these regulations to complete such transactions could be time-consuming, and any required approval processes, including obtaining approval from MOFCOM, may delay or inhibit our ability to complete such transactions.
+Complying with the requirements of these regulations to complete such transactions could be time-cons